JeffCohen/workbook/books/kiei925/4-rails/1-introduction/1-getting-started.md

 ~/code$ rails new myapp
 ```

-Always start in the `~/code` folder when you run this command, and of course you'll probably want something different than `myapp` but that's what we'll use in this example.
-A new subfolder named `myapp` (or whatever you chose) will be created, and inside of that subfolder
+Always start in the `~/code` folder when you run this command, and of course you'll usually want something different than `myapp` but that's what we'll use for now.

-will be the skeleton of a brand new web application.
+A new subfolder named `myapp` (or whatever you chose) will be created, and inside of that subfolder will be the skeleton of a brand new web application.

-To start working
-with your new application, change your current directory to be the new
+To begin, change your current directory to the new subfolder:
-subfolder:

 > Always change your current directory after `rails new`.